cloudberrydb/gpbackup/README.md

 and object type:

-- regtable: regular tables
+- relations: sequences, regular tables, and views
-- exttable: external tables
+- externals: external protocols and external tables
 - types: shell, base, composite, and enum types
 - functions: functions, aggregates, and casts
-- nontable: all other objects
+- general: all other objects

 There is also a backup_test package under the backup directory for unit tests that pertain to backup code.